ianisout/BoardHero/README.md

 ____

-This project is intended as an experiment for the Full Stack Web Development course at Digital House from Brazil
+This is a project for the Full Stack Web Development course at Digital House Brazil